 What is Elder Abuse in California?

-California has a litany of laws regarding Elder abuse, ranging from financial exploitation to sexual abuse.
-Generally, elder abuse is defined as any abusive act, be it mental, physical or financial, which causes suffering to a senior victim.
-Elder abuse is usually perpetrated by a “caretaker,” be it a family member, nursing home staff member or medical professional.
+California has a litany of laws regarding elder abuse, ranging from financial exploitation to sexual abuse.
+Generally, elder abuse is defined as any abusive act, be it mental, physical, or financial, which causes suffering to a senior victim.
+Elder abuse is usually perpetrated by a “caretaker,” be it a family member, unlicensed or licensed staff in a nursing home, or a health practitioner.

-The typical types of abuse against elderly or dependent adults include:
+The typical types of elder abuse against elderly or dependent adults include:

-- Psychological Abuse: Including victim-blaming, demeaning, terrifying, intimidating or threatening, among other behaviors.
-Mental abuse is one of the most commonly reported types of elder mistreatment.
+- Psychological or Emotional Abuse: This includes victim-blaming, demeaning, terrifying, intimidating, and threatening, among other behaviors.
+Mental and emotional abuse is one of the most commonly reported types of elder mistreatment.

-- Physical Abuse: Including assault, rape, over or under medicating, etc. According to the Wolrd Health Organization, physical abuse accounts for approximately 16.5% of reported senior abuse.
+- Physical Abuse: This includes assault, rape, over or under medicating, hitting, scratching, and other forms of physical harm.
+According to the World Health Organization, physical abuse accounts for approximately 16.5% of reported senior abuse.

-- Financial Abuse: Embezzling, or taking funds from a person over 65, without their express consent.
+- Financial Abuse: This refers to embezzling, or taking funds from a person over 65, without their express consent.
 The U.S. Department of Justice lists financial fraud as the most prevalent type of elder abuse.

-- Abandonment: Desertion of a dependent elderly victim by the caretaker.
+Abandonment: This is desertion of a dependent elderly victim by the caretaker.

-- Isolation: Confining a senior to the home, preventing them from contacting friends or family or otherwise keeping them alone.
+- Isolation: This refers to confining a senior to the home, preventing them from contacting friends or family, or otherwise keeping them alone.

 - Abduction: Forcibly removing an elder from their home or long-term care facility, usually across state lines.